Simi Valley is a city of nearly 130,000 residents that’s located in Southern California’s Ventura County.

 With beautiful stretches of Pacific coastline to the west, amazing state and national parks just east, and LA’s iconic historic and showbiz related attractions, there’s lots to do for those with varied interests.

-Below are 15 things to do in and around Simi Valley.
+Below are 15 things to do in and around Simi Valley, California.

 1. Strathearn Historical Park and Museum